sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {: .warning }
 If you can't enter into Configurator, please [read this](https://docs.sidecartridge.com/sidecartridge-multidevice/troubleshooting/#configurator-takes-very-long-to-start-and-stops-responding-or-ask-me-to-reboot-the-computer-or-show-bombs-on-the-screen)

-The SidecarT board's hard disk emulation feature does not support the following functionalities in version v0.0.16 and v0.0.17:
+The Multi-device's hard disk emulation feature does not support the following functionalities in version v0.0.16 and v0.0.17:

 - **Volume Name**: It does not support volume names for the hard disk emulation.
 The Atari ST will not display the volume name of the hard disk.
 - **Pipes**: The current version does not support pipes.
 The Atari ST will not be able to use pipes with the hard disk emulation.